 Social Violence | Healthcare Exclusion

-Honduras has experienced years of political, economic and social instability, and has one the highest rates of violence in the world.
-This has great medical, psychological and social consequences for the population.
+Honduras continues to experience high levels of political, economic and social instability, and has one the world’s highest rates of violence.
+Women are among the worst affected by the medical, psychological and social consequences.

-This free, confidential, one-stop service is available at two health centres and in Tegucigalpa’s main hospital.
+This free, confidential, one-stop service is available at three different places in Tegucigalpa, including the city’s main hospital.

-Medical treatment for rape includes post-exposure prophylaxis to prevent HIV infection and provide protection against other sexually transmitted infections, hepatitis B, and tetanus.
-Mental healthcare includes counselling, group therapies and psychological first aid.
+Medical treatment for rape includes post-exposure prophylaxis to prevent HIV and hepatitis B infections and treatment for other sexually transmitted infections, such as syphilis and gonorrhoea.

-MSF continues to advocate for access to medical care for victims of sexual violence (including emergency contraception) that is in accordance with international protocols.
+In accordance with international protocols, MSF continues to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.